-- 8. An entity shall adjust the amounts recognised in its financial statements to reflect adjusting events after the balance sheet date. - 9.
-The following are examples of adjusting events after the balance sheet date that require an entity to adjust the amounts recognised in its financial statements, or to recognise items that were not previously recognised: - (a) the settlement after the balance sheet date of a court case that confirms that the entity had a present obligation at the balance sheet date.
+- 8 An entity shall adjust the amounts recognised in its financial statements to reflect adjusting events after the reporting period. - The following are examples of adjusting events after the reporting period that require an entity to adjust the amounts recognised in its financial statements, or to recognise items that were not previously recognised: - (a) the settlement after the reporting period of a court case that confirms that the entity had a present obligation at the end of the reporting period.
 The entity adjusts any previously recognised provision related to this court case in accordance with SB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets or recognises a new provision.
-The entity does not merely disclose a contingent liability because the settlement provides additional evidence that would be considered in accordance with paragraph 16 of SB-FRS 37. - (b) the receipt of information after the balance sheet date indicating that an asset was impaired at the balance sheet date, or that the amount of a previously recognised impairment loss for that asset needs to be adjusted.
-For example: - (i) the bankruptcy of a customer that occurs after the balance sheet date usually confirms that a loss existed at the balance sheet date on a trade receivable and that the entity needs to adjust the carrying amount of the trade receivable; and - (ii) the sale of inventories after the balance sheet date may give evidence about their net realisable value at the balance sheet date. - (c) the determination after the balance sheet date of the cost of assets purchased, or the proceeds from assets sold, before the balance sheet date. - (d) the determination after the balance sheet date of the amount of profit-sharing or bonus payments, if the entity had a present legal or constructive obligation at the balance sheet date to make such payments as a result of events before that date (see SB-FRS 19 Employee Benefits). - (e) the discovery of fraud or errors that show that the financial statements are incorrect.
+The entity does not merely disclose a contingent liability because the settlement provides additional evidence that would be considered in accordance with paragraph 16 of SB-FRS 37. - (b) the receipt of information after the reporting period indicating that an asset was impaired at the end of the reporting period, or that the amount of a previously recognised impairment loss for that asset needs to be adjusted.
+For example: - the bankruptcy of a customer that occurs after the reporting period usually confirms that a loss existed at the end of the reporting period on a trade receivable and that the entity needs to adjust the carrying amount of the trade receivable; and - (ii) the sale of inventories after the reporting period may give evidence about their net realisable value at the end of the reporting period. - (c) the determination after the reporting period of the cost of assets purchased, or the proceeds from assets sold, before the end of the reporting period. - (d) the determination after the reporting period of the amount of profit-sharing or bonus payments, if the entity had a present legal or constructive obligation at the end of the

+- reporting period to make such payments as a result of events before that date (see SB-FRS 19 Employee Benefits). - (e) the discovery of fraud or errors that show that the financial statements are incorrect.

-Non-adjusting Events after the Balance Sheet Date
+Non-adjusting events after the reporting period

-- 10. An entity shall not adjust the amounts recognised in its financial statements to reflect non-adjusting events after the balance sheet date. - 11.
-An example of a non-adjusting event after the balance sheet date is a decline in market value of investments between the balance sheet date and the date when the financial statements are authorised for issue.
-The decline in market value does not normally relate to the condition of the investments at the balance sheet date, but reflects circumstances that have arisen subsequently.
+- An entity shall not adjust the amounts recognised in its financial statements to reflect non-adjusting events after the reporting period. - An example of a non-adjusting event after the reporting period is a decline in fair value of investments between the end of the reporting period and the date when the financial statements are authorised for issue.
+The decline in fair value does not normally relate to the condition of the investments at the end of the reporting period, but reflects circumstances that have arisen subsequently.
 Therefore, an entity does not adjust the amounts recognised in its financial statements for the investments.
-Similarly, the entity does not update the amounts disclosed for the investments as at the balance sheet date, although it may need to give additional disclosure under paragraph 21.
+Similarly, the entity does not update the amounts disclosed for the investments as at the end of the reporting period, although it may need to give additional disclosure under paragraph 21.